openvinotoolkit/open_model_zoo/demos/object_detection_demo_yolov3_async/README.md

     -auto_resize              Optional.
 Enable resizable input with support of ROI crop and auto resize.
     -no_show                  Optional.
 Do not show processed video.
     -u                        Optional.
 List of monitors to show initially.
     -o                        Optional.
-Save results of input processing to the specified folder.
+Save results to the specified folder.
 ```

 Running the application with the empty list of options yields the usage message given above and an error message.